rbind/blog.jemu.name/content/posts/2020-06-04-some-light-web-scraping-of-the-new-atp-site/index.en.markdown

 ```
 #> # A tibble: 5 x 2
 #>   number episode
 #>   <chr>  <chr>
-#> 1 410    The Comfort Is Killing Me
+#> 1 412    Love Batteries
-#> 2 409    Midrange Snob
+#> 2 411    Are My Instructions Not Clear?
-#> 3 408    Feature Headphones
+#> 3 410    The Comfort Is Killing Me
-#> 4 407    It Isn't a Big Grapefruit
+#> 4 409    Midrange Snob
-#> 5 406    A Bomb on Your Home Screen
+#> 5 408    Feature Headphones
 ```

 This is also the first case of regex making things a little neater in the result but harder to grasp along the way.
-If you've been spared the regex way of life until now, what whe did here breaks down to this:
+If you've been spared the regex way of life until now, what we did here breaks down to this:

 1. Take the episode title, e.g. `"410: The Comfort Is Killing Me"` from the HTML via `html_text()`
 2. *Extract* the number by taking the non-zero amount of digits (`\\d+`) from the beginning of the string (`^`)